Ricciardi Lab

 Project title: Impacts of the round goby on molluscs in the St. Lawrence River.

-[Current position: NSERC MSc student, Dalhousie University]
+[Current position: PhD student, Dalhousie University]

 Natalie Summers (Independent Study, 2009)